Reon-Sasaki/Reon-Sasaki.github.io/index.md

 ## Biography

-Reon Sasaki received the B.E. and M.S. degrees from The University of Tokyo, Japan, in 2021, 2023.
+Reon Sasaki received the B.E., M.S., and Ph.D. degrees from The University of Tokyo, Japan, in 2021, 2023, and 2026.
 Presently, he is pursuing a Ph.D. in the Department of Electrical Engineering and Information Systems, Graduate School of Engineering, The University of Tokyo.
 His research focuses on high-speed, high-precision control of linear motors.
-He is a student member of Institute of Electrical and Electronics Engineers, Institute of Electrical Engineers of Japan, and The Japan Society for Precision Engineering.
+He is a student member of Institute of Electrical and Electronics Engineers, Institute of Electrical Engineers of Japan.

 ## Career